 Beebe Healthcare broke ground on its planned South Coastal Health Campus which will include a freestanding Emergency Department and second cancer center on Route 17 in Millville on November 1.
 On an unseasonable warm fall afternoon, many Beebe team members, local community members, and supporters gathered for this celebratory moment to show their support for this significant forward progression.

-Beebe Healthcare is creating the next generation of care, starting with current construction to add needed cardiac and vascular space.
+Beebe Healthcare is creating the next generation of care, starting with current construction at the Margaret H. Rollins Lewes Campus to add needed cardiac and vascular space.

 The historical significance of the Lewes campus – founded in 1916 by physician brothers Dr. James Beebe and Dr. Richard C. Beebe – is not lost on anyone, including the leaders of Beebe Healthcare today.